 We’ve always sought ways to be a “hand up” to the families, not a “hand out.”
 We assist the families by paying each child’s school expenses (annually), healthcare (as needed), and a monthly stipend for living expenses.
 Our Haitian team members, Paul & Frantz, meet with the families monthly to disperse support, check in on the kids, and strengthen relationships.
 Our annual beach trip continues to be a glorious day of fun, food, laughs, smiles, and joy.

 As our project has shifted from relief/rehabilitation into development, we’ve built on our foundation of trust to continue walking through life with the families.
 We’ve partnered with EBAC church to provide Christian ministry.
 We’ve discussed plans of stopping the monthly stipend with each family after 2017, giving them an opportunity to support their own families through small businesses.
 And we’ve committed to supporting each child’s education and medical care until they graduate school, while ultimately pointing each family to Christ’s love.

-Agrolide Farming Expansion
+Agrolide Farming Initiatives